P4-LRU/P4-LRU/testbed/README.md

 ## Build P4 code

 The P4 code of the three systems is in `./testbed/SYSTEM_NAME/P4/*.p4`.
 Each `*.p4` code corresponds the result line in the paper.

+Notice: our configs are based on a double-pipe switch.
+If you use four-pipe switch, it also works but may need some small changes.

 You can follow these steps to build and run the P4 program: